 - Metrics for non-financial data.

 The final touches

 In January this year we released KPIs online and this week we added the NDIA Bulk Claims, simpler cash flow settings and a few other improvements.
-It’s been a been a long journey but for us, it’s a champagne moment.
+It’s been a long journey but for us, it’s a champagne moment.

 What’s new in Calxa online this week?

-The big one is NDIA Bulk Claims – the ability to extract Time-Billing invoices from MYOB AccountRight and convert them into a csv file ready to upload to the NDIA portal.
+The big one is NDIA Bulk Claims – the ability to extract Time-Billing invoices from MYOB AccountRight and convert them into a CSV file ready to upload to the NDIA portal.
 This has been a big time-saver for some of our disability providers (Wendy on the Sunshine Coast uses it to get paid within 12 hours).
 The new version has much better filtering of customers and invoices, giving you more flexibility to choose the invoices to send.

 We’ve split the Cash flow Settings into Basic and Advanced modes so that those who need the details can find them, but those of you who can work with the simple settings don’t get confused.
 We’ve also added the settings for the Statement of Cash flows to keep the accountants happy.

 The new Target Type for KPIs (Higher or Lower is better) is now implemented across all reports to show variances as either favourable or unfavourable.